hugodecasta/representron/notebook.md

 The question here is to find define what is a pertinent episod in order to keep only interesting episods.
 First, let's build a script creating all those episods.

 The goal here is to delete episods having a "representative" in same or higher occurance counter.
 Example `ab` x 4 has a higher representative `abc` so `ab` is not a usefull episod.
 On an other hand a bigger episod appearing more and containing only this episod is just another assembly that can be seen in a higher analysis later.
 Example `abcabc` x 2 is not usefull visavi `abc` x 4 because it is an assembly of it and not a representative.
 In a later analysis, after the sequence rewriting, `abcabc` will be rewritter as `AA`.

+### Finding/comparing episods

+One important step is finding episods and comparing them.
+In order to do that, the system has to find relevant episods (maybe using the old technic) then merge them to find correlation/rules linking them.

+A set of possible correlation rule will be given to the system to look for.

+ * Seq : `abcLLOaOLLabc`
+ * episods : `abc`, `LLO <--> OLL`, `a`
+ * rewriting : `0,1,2,1r,0`
+ * episods : `0,1 <--> 1r,0`, `2`
+ * rewriting : `0,1,0r`

+Maybe one of the good thing to do is identify episods separatly and after emit rules to link them in the sequence.
+Here the problem is that episod `0` of the second rewriting is ambiguous as it contains one `1` and the other is a `1r` wheras the `0`s are the same.

+We need a way to fix this problem but still keep the generalisation process.
+For the moment, we will consider the reversed episods as distinct from the orginial ones.

+A lot of episod rules will require to identify a source episod to refer to.
+For example, the reversed rule need a reference (`0` = `LLO` so the reverse is `0r`).
+But why would `OLL` be the reverse of `LLO` and not the reverse one ?
+The reason is that the first episod encountered is `LLO` so it is the source/leader of the rest.
+This is due to the fact that we estimate a sequence to have been written from the first symbol to the last one.
+If it is not the case, an ordering system will be needed to analyse symbols from their writting order.

+First let's build an episod system with recognition rules.